ldangelo/socialshare/README.md

 # Socialshare

 Elixir application to automatically share newly posted medium articles to linkedin.
+It's primary purpose is to enable corporate advocacy.

 ## How does it work?